ceumicrodata/onboarding/_episodes/04-server.md

 4. Copy the public key to the `$HOME/USER/.ssh` folder on the server.
 (substitute your username appropriately)

+4b.
+An alternative solution for point 4 is using the following code: ssh-copy-id -i ~/.ssh/id_rsa USER@pure.percheron.ceu.hu -p PORT
+(a useful [source](https://www.ssh.com/ssh/keygen/) for the whole process)

 Finally, you can alias the command that connects you to server:

 #### MacOS